-Currently, this document is final and for use in the V1.0 trial evaluations.
+Currently, this document is draft and for use in the V1.2 evaluations.

-From the trial evaluations we will learn and adjust to a newer, even better version.
-See "Further development of SESIP" for areas and aspects already identified.
+From the use of SESIP in evaluations we will learn and adjust to a newer, even better version.
+Newer versions are expected at least every quarter of a year during this initial period.